-This program provides internship opportunities to young adults who are out of work and out of school.
+This program provides internship opportunities to young adults, especially those who are out of work and out of school.

 To take part in WPP, you must be 16-24 years old.

 The program gives preference to those who are out-of-work and out-of-school or at risk (determined during the application process).

 Each WPP provider has their own unique program model, but young adults typically take part in up-front training, then work at an internship for about 12 weeks.
 Internships are typically 15–20 hours per week.

 Visit the WPP website to find providers near you.
 To learn more and apply: